Amidst an ever-changing economic climate in the UK, the Start Up Loan scheme is still very much open for business.

 Market research and even product/service trials can be useful to map out a more educated estimate regarding the anticipated sales figures and we would encourage this where possible.

 The cash flow is a vital document for our assessment of applications, but it is also a great tool for applicants to ensure that they have fully considered all the costs involved in launching their start up.

-- Cost of sales- The cost of sales refers to the direct costs attributable to the production of the product or service that your business is offering.
-It is important that the monthly cost of sales is appropriate in correspondence with the monthly anticipated sales figures.
+- Cost of sales – The cost of sales refers to the direct costs attributed to the production of the product or service that your business is offering.
+It is important that the monthly cost of sales is appropriate and corresponds with the monthly anticipated sales figures.
 It may be useful to research the average gross profit margin in your sector to gain a more accurate forecast of how much your cost of sales should be each month to achieve the anticipated sales figures.

-- Business outgoings- Whilst it may be stating the obvious, please ensure that all business outgoings are listed in the cash flow, in addition to the cost of sales.
+- Business outgoings – Whilst it may be stating the obvious, please ensure that all business outgoings are listed in the cash flow, in addition to the cost of sales.
 This includes any premises costs, staff and salary costs and the monthly Start Up Loan repayments.
 Please ensure that any additional costs that are not already listed in the cash flow are also included, there are several blank rows in the Start Up Loan template for this purpose.
-Referring back to point 3 about the business plan, please ensure that everything listed in the breakdown of how the loan will be spent is included in the cash flow.
+Referring back to point 3 in the business plan section, please ensure that everything listed in the breakdown of how the loan will be spent is included in the cash flow.

 Personal Survival Budget